 DBHDS has continued with numerous initiatives to improve timely connection to behavioral services, as well as to improve the quality of said services.
-As it relates to connecting people in need, over the past 6 months improvement has been seen in the percentage of individuals with a need for this service being connected to a behaviorist within 30 days, with aggregate performance improving since the previous report (71% to 74%).
-This report has noted several undertakings that DBHDS continues forward with that may be correlated with improved performance toward the required 86% metric.
+As it relates to connecting people in need, between July and December 2024, 73% of people needing this service had a service authorization within 30 days.
+This report has noted several undertakings that DBHDS has initiated over the past several years to continue to work towards achievement of the required 86% metric.
+DBHDS has completed assessment with 10 CSBs, including 8 that need additional support, and is moving forward with action steps with these CSBs based on assessment results.

 DBHDS continues to use the BSPARI to complete reviews of behavior programs to determine adherence to the Practice Guidelines for Behavior Support Plans.
 An important part of these reviews is providing copies of scored BSPARIs to behaviorists, along with feedback sessions where DBHDS can outline areas in adherence with the Practice Guidelines, outline areas not in adherence, and provide resources when applicable.
-DBHDS is not aware of any other state has created an automated quality review and resource tool for behaviorally analytic services and is using BCBAs[®] with extensive practical experience to provide pinpointed feedback on adherence to quality framework guidelines.
-DBHDS has also not found this in review of behavioral literature.
-Adherence to the Practice Guidelines as demonstrated in BSPARI scores is improving across reporting periods, as can be observed in Table 5 and the related graph.
-Importantly, the criterion level for CI 7.19 has now been met twice consecutively.
+Adherence to the Practice Guidelines as demonstrated in BSPARI scores has improved since inception, as can be observed in Table 5.
+Beginning in FY25Q2, DBHDS has asked providers to revise and resubmit behavior programs that are not in adherence with the Practice Guidelines.
+This offers providers additional technical assistance, while also providing important rehearsal opportunities on creating behavioral programming elements that align with expectations.